The True Colors of Patagonia

 What struck me first was the sheer scale of the landscape, the backdrop of snow-capped mountains and glaciers juxtaposed with green rolling hills, sheer rock faces, and the blues and greens of Patagonia’s largest and most powerful rivers.
 This feeling of awe stayed with me during my week spent traveling through Chilean Patagonia, driving for kilometers along El Lago General Carrera, the second largest lake in Latin America, catching sight of the many peaks of the Cerro Castillo and finally arriving alongside the Río Baker.
 I caught my first glimpse of the Baker River as we were driving through Puerto Bertrand just after sunset.
 Dusk threw an ethereal light over the water, which from high above looked tranquil and serene.
 Over the next few days I would come to experience the many different and equally deceptive moods of the Baker River.

 The weekend that I was flying to Chile, a new film about the struggle to protect Patagonia, “Streams of Consequence” by filmmaker James Q Martin, premiered at the Wild and Scenic Film Festival in California.
-Our Executive Director Jason Rainey was at the premiere and told me afterwards that during the Q&A someone asked whether Martin had doctored the film to make the colors of the rivers look like that vivid!
+Our Executive Director Jason Rainey was at the premiere and told me afterwards that during the Q&A someone asked whether Martin had doctored the film to make the colors of the rivers look that vivid!
 I can understand this reaction when you first see photos from Patagonia.
 However, I can now attest to the fact that there was absolutely no doctoring involved – the bright turquoise, deep blues and vivid greens are just as they appear on film, if not even more vibrant.

 My journey started in Coyhaique, the heart of Patagonia and the headquarters of one of our main partners in the region, Coalición Ciudadana Aisén Reserva de Vida.
 Setting off from Coyhaique, I headed south to Cochrane with Peter Hartmann, the director of Aisén Reserva de Vida and a long-time environmental activist.
 Peter has spent the majority of his life in the region and is an encyclopedia of knowledge about the geography, landscape, wildlife and communities of Aysén.
 He works closely with many of the community organizations (agrupaciones) that have formed in communities by the Baker and the Pascua rivers to challenge the plans to the destructive HidroAysén dams.
 The journey from Coyhaique to Cochrane is breathtaking – as you leave the city and paved roads behind, the landscape changes dramatically, leading you past two of Chile’s most famous southern landmarks: Cerro Castillo and Lago General Carrera.